How Teens Can Catch Up on Sleep continued...

 On top of all the time commitments and changing body clock issues, there's still the problem that teens just don't want to go to bed early.
 Set boundaries and consequences.
 For example, if they aren't sticking to bed times and they are old enough to drive, you can take away the car keys.

-Owens did a study where she compared doctors’ driving skills when they were sleep deprived to their skills when they were mildly drunk.
+Owens did a study where she compared doctors' driving skills when they were sleep deprived to their skills when they were mildly drunk.
 The doctors were better drivers when they had been drinking vs. when they were tired.
-Makes you think twice about letting your tired teenager get behind the wheel.
+(Makes you think twice about letting your tired teenager get behind the wheel, doesn't it?)

 "One of the most important things you can do for your kids is to make sure they get enough sleep," says Owens.
 "They'll perform better, plus they'll be nicer human beings to deal with."